 By morning, the train was late by around 5 hours.
 Finally, at about 8 am when we reached NJP, it showed a clear day and we liked it.
 I was thrilled about getting a view of Mt.
 Kanchenjunga.
 It would be my first time ever.
 Subhomoy, who came to NJP numerous times, told me how unpredictable getting a view could be.
 But, making all surprised, the NJP station over-bridge showed us the first glimpse of Kanchenjunga.

-One can book jeeps on shared basis or reserve the whole car.
+One can book jeeps on sharing basis or reserve the whole car.
 We booked tickets for a service-jeep and reached Manebhanjyang by 1 pm.
 With the Sun getting covered by clouds, it started getting colder.
 After lunch, we booked a Land Rover to Tonglu.
-These Land rovers were used since the British period.
+These Land Rovers were used since the British period.
 When the British left our country, local people started using the jeeps for tourism purpose – keeping the engine same and altering the body parts on requirement.
-Though, the tires seemed to me smoother than by skin.
+Though, the tires seemed smoother than my skin.
 Drizzle started soon after we started.
 Finally, we reached Tonglu by 4 pm.
 The place is a valley with a magnificent view from the trekker’s hut.
 Kanchenjunga, still being visible from the hut, made all busy for taking photographs.

 On the other side, the late rain-drops were making the shrubs attractive catching the last Sun rays.

 Whatever picture we took was a priceless gem.

 The temperature was decreasing with the Sun-set.
 Hence, we were about to return to the hut.
 The sky was looking nice with the colours it got.